PaulJanen/VikingTheBuilder/README.md

 ## API definition
  - [] POST /api/mail - Adds one user login count to the database.

-  Klaida 400: Database is not running.
+  Error 400: Database is not running.

 ## UI definition